 The Formula for Determining The Minimum Sample Size

-The formula to determine the minimum sample size necessary for a given population is is as follows:
+The formula to determine the minimum sample size necessary for a given population is as follows:

 - S = Minimum sample size you should survey given your inputs.

 - N = Total population size.
-This is the size of the segment or population that you are wishing to evaluate.
+This is the size of the segment or population you wish to evaluate.

 - e = Margin of Error.
-Whenever you sample a population, there’s going to be a margin of error in the results.
+When you sample a population, there will be a margin of error.